Terms Used In Michigan Laws 460.939

 (l) Provisions for marketing and participant education.

-(m) Provisions for adequate debt service reserve fund.
+(m) Provisions for an adequate debt service reserve fund.

-(o) A requirement that a baseline energy audit be conducted before an energy project is undertaken, to establish future energy savings.
+(o) A requirement that a baseline energy audit or baseline energy modeling be conducted before an energy project is undertaken, to establish future energy savings.
 After the energy project is completed, the local unit of government shall obtain verification that the renewable energy system, anaerobic digester energy system, or energy efficiency improvement was properly installed and is operating as intended.

-(ii) A requirement that, in the contract for installation of the energy project, the contractor guarantee to the record owner that the energy project will achieve a savings-to-investment ratio greater than 1 and agree to pay the record owner, on an annual basis, any shortfall in savings below this level.
+(ii) Unless waived by the record owner, a requirement that the contractor guarantee to the record owner that the project will achieve a savings-to-investment ratio greater than 1 and agree to pay the record owner, on an annual basis, any shortfall in savings below this level.
+This subparagraph does not apply to a new construction energy project.